purv2100/Simplii21/README.md

   **Future twelve months**:
      <li> Run integration test for different functionalities
-     <li> Run functional test for the whole system
+     <li> Run functional tests for the whole system
      <li> Run black box test to pass through user acceptance level
      <li> Select and purchase a cloud service to deploy the website
      <li> Set up a marketing team to attract target users to try our website and collect feedback accordingly